Mar 22nd, 2005

 A Little Bit About Me

 I’m British, 41 years old and mother to two small(ish) children.
 I live in Portland, Oregon.
 I spent over 10 years working in magazine publishing.
 I climbed the ranks from lowly reporter to bossy senior editor at Future Publishing in the UK.
 I worked mostly on technology titles ranging from trade and business to graphic design, web design and digital photography titles.
 I left publishing to start a web conference business with my husband.
+Now he has bigger fish to fry.

 Of course, I love to take photographs too.
 The camera I use for photography is a Canon EOS 550D with an EF 18-200mm kit lens and 70-300mm Sigma macro lens.